Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Shepparton - North among the top 30% of areas assessed nationwide

-New development consists of 78.0% standalone homes and 22.0% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
-With around 169 people per dwelling approval, Shepparton - North exhibits characteristics of a low density area.
-Population forecasts indicate that Shepparton - North will gain approximately 11,264 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+Compared to the rest of Victoria, Shepparton - North has similar levels of development per person, supporting market stability in line with regional patterns.
+The new development consists of 78.0% standalone homes and 22.0% medium and high-density housing, preserving the area's low density nature while still offering some options for those seeking higher density living.
+With around 169 people being added per dwelling approval, Shepparton - North exhibits characteristics of a low density area.
+Population forecasts indicate that this area will gain approximately 11,105 residents by 2041.
+If current development rates continue, there may not be enough housing supply to keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development